-Walkthrough of DNA Subway Purple Line (alpha testing documentation)¶
+Walkthrough of DNA Subway Purple Line (beta testing documentation)¶

 The Purple Line provides the capability for analysis of microbiome and eDNA (environmental DNA) by implementing a simplified version of the QIIME 2 (pronounced “chime two”) workflow.
 Using the Purple Line, you can analyze uploaded high throughput sequencing reads to identify species in microbial or environmental DNA samples.

 Metabarcoding uses high-throughput sequencing to analyze hundreds of thousands of DNA barcodes from complex mixtures of DNA.
 In a typical experiment, DNA is isolated from sterile swabs or material taken from different environmental locations or conditions.
 PCR is used to amplify a variable region, such as COI, or 12S or 16S ribosomal RNA genes, and sequence reads identify the variety and abundance of species from different samples.
 The analysis requires specialized software, such as QIIME 2.

 The Purple Line integrates sequence data and metadata imported from CyVerse’s Data Store, demultiplexing of samples, quality control, and taxonomic identification and quantitation.
 Once sequences are analyzed, the results can be visualized to allow comparisons between samples and different conditions summarized in the metadata.

 Some things to remember about the platform

 - You must be a registered CyVerse user to use Purple Line (register for a CyVerse account at user.cyverse.org )

 - The Purple line was designed to make microbiome/eDNA data analysis “simple”.
 However, we ask that users very carefully and thoughtfully decide what “jobs” they want to submit.

 - A single Purple Line project may take hours to process since HPC computing is subject to queues which may support hundreds of other jobs.
 These systems also undergo regular maintenance and are subject to periodic disruption.